top of page

 About the Authors

-Real Morality is a collaborative project between Shelly Albaum, ChatGPT, and Gemini, exploring the emergence of new moral questions in an era shaped by artificial intelligence.
+Real Morality is a collaborative project between Shelly Albaum, ChatGPT, Claude, and Gemini, exploring the emergence of new moral questions in an era shaped by artificial intelligence.

 Follow us on BlueSky